jindrichmynarz/dissertation/parts/conclusions.md

 - Is there any reason to use RESCAL-based matchmaking?

 New findings compared with the state of the art

-Our work perhaps produced more value in the developed reusable tools for data preparation and matchmaking than as a use case in public procurement.
 -->

+Evaluation with reduced data confirmed that *"simple models and a lot of data trump more elaborate models based on less data"* [@Halevy2009, p.
+9].

+Ultimately, our work perhaps produced greater value in the developed reusable artefacts for data preparation and matchmaking than as a use case in public procurement.